rodrigodpl/Project1_BloodBros/README.md

   - 'A' to move left.
   - 'B' to move right.
   - 'S' to crouch (while crouching you can't move).
-  - 'C' to jump, this will help you to dodge the enemy bullets.
+  - 'K' to jump, this will help you to dodge the enemy bullets.
   - 'J' to shoot.
   - 'SPACE' to start.